DarwinNE/FidoCadJ/README.md

   4. Where can I get help?
 2. Source files and the FidoCadJ Git directories
 3. Instructions about compiling and running FidoCadJ
-  1. Compile and run the sources on a MacOSX operating system (>=10.8)
+  1. Compile and run the sources on a MacOSX or a Unix operating system
-  2. Compile and run the sources on a Unix system
-  3. Compile and run the sources on a Windows system
+  2. Compile and run the sources on a Windows system
-  4. Coding conventions
+  3. Coding conventions
-  5. Automated tests
+  4. Automated tests
-  6. Static code analysis and the quality of the FidoCadJ source code
+  5. Static code analysis and the quality of the FidoCadJ source code
-  7. Android
+  6. Android
 4. Help wanted!
   1. "I want to translate FidoCadJ in my language"
   2. "I would like to participate to the coding activity"